 - Hoists, slings, harnesses, change tables, toilet sets or steps, potty chairs, mobile stools and seating or posture aids for educators to assist them to lift and transfer children safely when carrying out basic care functions such as changing or going to the toilet

 - Specialised inclusion toys such as switch toys

 - Specialised furniture such as chairs, tables, desk and positioning equipment

 - Communication cards or charts, and Auslan dictionaries to enable the child and educators to communicate effectively.

 You will need to have a Strategic Inclusion Plan (SIP) in place to access specialist equipment.
 So call your local office and we can help you with this.
+Download a copy of the Specialist Equipment Library Brochure for more information.
 If you need to contact the SEL directly, call Yooralla on (03) 8851 0831 or email on email@example.com or visit the SEL website here: www.yooralla.com.au>Services>Specialist Children's Services>Specialist Equipment Library

 VIA’s Specialist Equipment Library (SEL) loans specialist equipment to Victorian education and care services to facilitate and support the inclusion of a child (or children) with additional needs.

-This form will help you consider all the competing aspects when making a request for specialsit equipment.
+This form will help you consider all the competing aspects when making a request for specialist equipment.